 After a busy day of sightseeing, I am sure you will crave some relaxing and beach time.
 There is an abundance of amazing beaches in Malta – from large sandy beaches all the way to rock beach formations and more secluded hidden gems.
 Choose the beach that suits you and your location most here.

-If you are located in the North of the island I recommend Mellieha.
+Suppose you are located in the North of the island, I recommend Mellieha.
 Located right by the sea, it offers plenty of restaurants with fantastic views but also high-class cuisine.

 Day 3 – Marsaxxlok and St Peters Pool